lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **Jelsafan0** _(19-Aug-18 03:56 PM)_

-> I don’t think he has time to help you when he’s so busy dealing with me!
+> I don't think he has time to help you when he's so busy dealing with me!

 _Iris tries to land another hit on Chomsky, who manages to dodge her attack._